tibor9/webpage/content/authors/michele/_index.md

 ---
 # Display name
-title: Michèle D. Birtel
+title: Michèle Denise Birtel

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Associate Professor
+role: Associate Professor of Social Clinical Psychology

 # Organizations/Affiliations
 organizations: